How important are GCSEs?

 Yes.

-In many cases, where a student's application isn’t clear cut, admissions teams will look at the applicant’s personal statement to make the final call.
+In many cases, where a student's application isn’t clear cut, Admissions teams will look at the applicant’s personal statement to make the final call.

 What to do if you don't get the GCSE grades you want